medzuslovjansky/medzuslovjansky.github.io/docs/resources/keyboards.md

 ### Mac \{#mac}

-TODO: dodać linki
+TODO: add links

 ### Linux \{#linux}

-- Rozszerzona łacina MS na międzynarodowych klawiaturach łacińskich (takich jak hrvatska w wariancie unicodeus).
+- Extended MS Latin on international Latin keyboards (such as hrvatska in the unicodeus variant).
-- Pełna cyrylica na standardowej klawiaturze ukraińskiej.
+- Full Cyrillic keyboard is on a standard Ukrainian keyboard.

 ### Android \{#android}

 [http://usachov.eu/g][2]

-### Inne platformy \{#other-platforms}
+### Other platforms \{#other-platforms}

-Jeżeli dla Twojej platformy nie ma klawiatury, możesz spróbować skorzystać z wbudowanych układów klawiatury:
+If there is no keyboard for your platform, you can try using some built-in keyboard layouts:

-Dla **międzysłowiańskiego alfabetu łacińskiego**:
+For the **Interslavic Latin** alphabet:

-- Czeski (standardowy, cześciowo etymologiczny)
+- Czech (standard, partially etymological)
-- Chorwacki (exempted)
+- Croatian (exempted)
-- Serbski (exonerated)
+- Serbia (exonerated)
-- Słoweński (exempted)
+- Slovenian (exempted)

-Dla **międzysłowiańskiej cyrylicy**:
+For the **Interslavic Cyrillic** alphabet:

-- Serbski (exempted, bez "Ы")
+- Serbian (exempted, without "Ы")

 [1]: http://tyflonet.com/siciliano/klaviatury